Table of Contents

 This is an SMA monitor port of the frequency comb fCEO RF parameter with the RF spectrum shown in figure 28.
 The beatnote exhibits an SNR of >35 dB in a 100 kHz RBW and 10 kHz VBW.
 The locked full width half max linewidth of fCEO was measured to be 160 kHz.

-The Slow Loop tab of either the RPM-100 or the SLICE-FPGA allows the user to enable a slow servo temperature control of the intracavity PZT to prevent offset drift over long periods of time.
+The Slow Loop tab of either the the SLICE-FPGA allows the user to enable a slow servo temperature control of the intracavity PZT to prevent offset drift over long periods of time.
 It is recommended to always enable this feature after setting up a lock, as without it the PZT's offset voltage can drift to its rails over the course of several hours or even less.
 To enable the Slow Loop feature, simply fill in the “FFC COM Port:” field with the number corresponding to your FFC-100's COM port, choose the desired setpoint of the PZT, and press the “Activate Temperature Slow Loop” button at the top of the tab.
 For example, if your FPGA is on COM4, and your FFC-100 is on COM8, type “8” into the “FFC Com Port:” field and then press the button.
 This will bring up a command prompt window which will display information about the Slow Loop, such as the cavity temperature, and the current PZT setpoint.
 In general, it is best to select a setpoint near the center of the PZT's available range.

 To determine the COM port of your FFC-100, open the Windows Device Manager on your PC, expand the “Ports (COM & LPT)” drop down, take note of which COM ports are listed, then unplug the FFC-100's USB connection.
 After the list updates, the COM port of the FFC-100 will no longer be listed.